glennklockwood/limelead/content/benchmarks/index.md

 physical RAM of each system, resulting in no swapping.
-However, the simulation code used tabulates the potentials and forces rather than recalculating them at each time step, making the performance depend heavily on memory performance in addition to floating point arithmetic.
+However, the simulation code used tabulates the potentials and forces rather than recalculating them at each time step, making the performance depend heavily on memory performance (latency and bandwidth) and the cache hierarchy in addition to floating point arithmetic.

 All binaries were compiled with optimizations for the platform on which the benchmark was being run, including any special SIMD instruction sets that the compiler could generate on its own.
 There are differences in the optimizations performed by the compilers, but I've tried to use each compiler's most sensible set of optimization options.
+To see the exact options I used for each benchmark, in addition to a plethora of other metadata, you can view the raw data used to generate this page in [my website's git repository].

 ## SPARC Processors